 I’m a little bit of a font addict.
 Before I bought my new iMac back in April, I had a Windows laptop that was so incredibly slow.
 When I went to transfer my important files over, I realized it was because I had about a trillion fonts installed on my laptop.
 OK, so that’s a bit of an exaggeration (and not the reason it was slow!) but you get my point.
 I love fonts!
 Give me all the fonts!

 Before we start, let me explain one little detail to you.
 There are two types of font files; .ttf and .otf.
 The .ttf extension stands for true type format and the .otf is for open type format.
-Generally speaking .otf format has more bells and whistles when it comes to extra glyphs, characters, and overall design.
-The extras within this format are usable within the Adobe Creative Cloud suite.
+Generally speaking, .otf format has more bells and whistles when it comes to extra glyphs, characters, and overall design.
+The extras within this format are usable within the Adobe Creative Cloud Suite.
 If you just plan to use your downloaded fonts in a word processor or basic design program then stick with .ttf.
-It’s also important to note that you can only have one type of font file installed.
+It’s also important to note that you can only have one type of font file installed per font.